Dhinakaran1212/Body_Control_Module_using_CAN_Protocol_-ARM-LPC2129-/README.md

-🚗 Body Control Module using CAN Protocol (ARM LPC2129) 📌 Overview
+BODY CONTROL MODULE USING CAN PROTOCOL_(ARM LPC2129) Overview :
 This project implements a **Body Control Module (BCM)** using the **CAN (Controller Area Network) protocol** on the **LPC2129 ARM microcontroller**.
 The system simulates automotive control functions where a **master (transmitter node)** sends commands to multiple **slave nodes (LED, Buzzer, Wiper)** via CAN communication.

-⚙️ Features
+Features :

 * CAN-based communication between multiple nodes
 * Distributed control system architecture